Hole-in-the-Wall Gang: Description

 Members of the Hole-in-the-Wall Gang included such infamous criminals as Butch Cassidy's Wild Bunch which consisted of Butch Cassidy (also known as Robert Leroy Parker), the Sundance Kid (also known as Harry A. Longabaugh), Elzy Lay, Tall Texan, 'News' Carver, Camilla 'Deaf Charlie' Hanks, Laura Bullion, George "Flat Nose" Curry, Harvey 'Kid Curry' Logan, Bob Meeks, Kid Curry's brother Lonny Curry, Bob Smith, Al Smith, Bob Taylor, Tom O'Day, 'Laughing' Sam Carey, Black Jack Ketchum, and the Roberts Brothers, along with several lesser known outlaw gangs of the Old West.
 Jesse James was also mentioned to have visited the Hole-in-the-Wall hideout.

-In 1899, after a Union Pacific train was robbed in Wilcox, Wyoming by the Hole-in-the-wall gang, Pinkerton detectives were deployed.
+In 1899, after the Wilcox train robbery by the Hole-in-the Wall Gang, Pinkerton detectives were deployed.
 Charlie Siringo was one of them.
 Siringo wrote of the gang, "Alma being the southern rendezvous for the 'Wild Bunch', while Hole-in-the-Wall, in Wyoming, was their northern hang out."

 Several posses trailed outlaws to the location, and there were several shootouts as posses attempted to enter, all resulting in the posses being repulsed, and being forced to withdraw.
 No lawmen ever successfully entered it to capture outlaws during its more than fifty years of active existence, nor were any lawmen attempting to infiltrate it by use of undercover techniques successful.

 The encampment operated with a steady stream of outlaw gangs rotating in and out, from the late 1860s to the early 20th century.
 However, by 1910, very few outlaws used the hideout, and it eventually faded into history.
 One of the cabins used by Butch Cassidy still exists today, and it was moved to Cody, Wyoming, where it is on public display.